Fresh Cherry

 How to Prepare & Consume

-Best enjoyed fresh, cherries can be eaten raw or added to salads, desserts, and smoothies.
-Washing them thoroughly before consumption is recommended.
+Best enjoyed fresh, cherries can be washed and eaten whole.
+They can also be added to salads, desserts, or smoothies for added flavor and nutrition.

 Smart Selection & Storage